Didgy74/Didgy74.github.io/blogposts/01/README.md

 [https://github.com/Didgy74/DEngine/tree/master/src/DEngine/Gui](https://github.com/Didgy74/DEngine/tree/master/any/src/DEngine/Gui)

-## Requirements for the solution
+# Requirements for the solution

-During my time trying out other solutions, I built myself a very specific idea of what requirements I wanted the solution to fulfill.
-I compiled a list of the following:
+During my time trying out other solutions, I built myself a very specific idea of what requirements I wanted my solution to fulfill.
+I compiled a list.

-- Tight mobile/touch integration but with support for desktop
+## Top priorities

+### Convergent platform support for both mobile and desktop.

-	- Support for on-screen keyboard supplied by the OS as well as auto-suggestions
+- Support for on-screen keyboard supplied by the OS as well as auto-suggestions.
 - Support for rendering around screen decorations from OS, such as navigation and status bar on Android

-- Does GUI logic and *only* GUI logic
+### Does GUI logic and *only* GUI logic

+- This means it only handles events and calls the appropriate event callbacks
-	- It does no windowing interfacing or input handling
+- It does direct-to-platform windowing interfacing or input handling.
+All this will go through a sofware-layer with no usage platform-specific APIs
 - It does no actual rendering, only produces data that can be translated to rendering

-- Does not hijack execution flow
+### Does not hijack execution flow

+- There should be no heavy hidden operations when doing seamingly simple operations
 - Performant
 	- Runs effortlessly on mid-end Android tablets.
-	- Is "hyper-responsive"
+	- Is hyper-responsive.
+The user should never have to wait for processing to finish when interacting with the GUI.
 - No global state
-- Respect order of events
+- Respect order of events entirely

-- Automatic resizing of widgets
+### Automatic resizing of widgets

+- The architecture should support a top-notch automatic layouting engine, where everything can be automatically sized based on contents.

+## Things that will be prioritized later

+- Theming
+- Animations

-Things I did not want to focus on:
+## Things I did not want to focus on:
 - Ease of use
-- Theming (Possibly in the future)
-- Animations (Possibly in the future)

-## Initial architecture decision
+# Initial architecture decision

 My first decision was choosing between immediate-mode and retained-mode.
 I was not confident I could write immediate mode in such a way that it would be power-efficient and perfectly respect order of events, while also providing great support for on-screen keyboards.
 I ended up choosing a retained-mode, my goal was to describe the GUI using a structure of data and calling appropriate callbacks when events called for it.